 This post may contain affiliate links.
 Please read our disclosure.

-Most people, myself included, like bread.
+Most people, including me, like bread.
 There’s just something incredibly satisfying about eating a good piece of bread, and who doesn’t love a good sandwich or burger?

-Even if you’re living with diabetes (or just watch your carb intake), you can still eat bread.
-In the last few years, dozens of low-carb bread options have become available in grocery stores or online.
+Even if you live with diabetes (or just watch your carb intake), you can still eat bread.
+In recent years, dozens of low-carb bread options have become available in grocery stores or online.

 In this article, I’ll review 10 of the most popular and widely available brands.